Rulers

 Brazil: Roberto Maia Cidade Filho takes office as governor of Amazonas on the resignation of Wilson Miranda Lima.

 Kosovo: President Vjosa Osmani's term ends and the speaker of parliament, Albulena Haxhiu, becomes acting president.
-On April 27 and 28 parliament fails to elect a president due to lack of quorum, which means that new parliamentary elections will have to take place within 45 days.
+On April 27 and 28 parliament fails to elect a president due to lack of quorum, which means that new parliamentary elections will have to take place within 45 days (subsequently set for June 7).

 Mongolia: The new cabinet of Prime Minister Nyam-Osor Uchral is appointed with Sainbuyan Amarsaikhan as interior minister and Zagdjav Mendsaikhan as finance minister; Batmunkh Battsetseg remains foreign minister and Damba Batlut defense minister.
 The government is sworn in the same day.